aibasel/lab/docs/downward.tutorial.rst

     cd VAL
     make clean  # Remove old object files and binaries. make
-    # Add "validate" binary to a directory on your PATH.
+    sudo cp validate /usr/local/bin  # Add binary to a directory on PATH.

 **MacOS**: clone the repo, add ``VAL/bin/MacOSExecutables/validate`` to your ``PATH`` and make it executable (``chmod + x``).